 Wellesley Index to Victorian Periodicals contains the table of contents for 45 British periodicals, many of which are not indexed elsewhere.
 Hekman Library owns this index on CD-ROM and in print.
 (See full annotation for further access information).

-The Seventh-day Adventist Periodical Index provides indexing Seventh-day Adventist journals and magazines.
+The Seventh-day Adventist Periodical Index provides citation indexing to past and current Seventh-day Adventist journals and magazines from 1973 to the present.
 The index is produced at the James White Library, Andrews University under the auspices of the Association of Seventh-day Adventist Librarians.

-The RBL database, expanded weekly, contains over 7395 published reviews.
+The RBL database, expanded weekly, contains thousands of published reviews.
 It is considered the most comprehensive review of monographic literature in the field of biblical and related studies.
 All reviews are available in full text.